esihaj/cse-284-project-genomix/README.md

    ```bash
    ./dependencies.sh
    ```
+This file downloads the 1000 Genome chromosome 22 data, installs bcftools, sets up a python venv and install pip requirements.txt.

 2.1 If you encounter any problem here because of the wget from Github due to the proxy status of your server, you can choose to download the file into your local computer and bypass this command
 ```
 wget https://github.com/samtools/bcftools/releases/download/1.19/bcftools-1.19.tar.bz2 -O bcftools.tar.bz2